connerCpowell/HiCOrient/README.md

 - python2.7
 - numpy
 - cython
-- A particular branch of scipy that includes functionality fo permutation F tests.
+- A particular branch of scipy that includes functionality for permutation F tests.

 The following instructions are an example of how to install these dependencies, and then HiCOrient.
 I recommend using a virtual environment, especially considering